 7. Apply lacquer to the dial with an airbrush

-9. Pad print the text onto the dial (see photo).
+9. Pad print the text onto the dial (see photo) with special ink using our scratch-built high-precision pad printer (see prior posts on this page)

 10. Apply the hour indices